aleon1220/kiwiki/devops-tools/git/readme.md

 git config --global http.sslCAInfo
 ```

-#### Instruct Git to use GPG2 instead of GPG as the signing program
+#### Instruct Git to use GPG2 instead of GPG2 as the signing program

 ```bash
 git config --global gpg.program gpg2